 - Budapest, Hungary

-John R. Vig, 2009, led research and development programs focused on developing precision clocks, sensors, and low-noise oscillators in the U.S. Army Research Laboratory.
+John R. Vig, IEEE President, 2009, led research and development programs focused on developing precision clocks, sensors, and low-noise oscillators in the U.S. Army Research Laboratory.

 John Vig was born in Budapest, Hungary.
 When he was two years old, most of his relatives were deported to concentration camps.
 His father survived the camp at Buchenwald, Germany, but 14 other close relatives were murdered in Auschwitz and in other camps; including his grandmother, aunts, uncles, and cousins.
 After the Communists took over Hungary, they nationalized his father’s business and the family apartment.
 They labeled the family as “capitalists” and, therefore, “enemies of the people.”
 They jailed his father for 1½ years, and then deported the family to Hunya, a small, undeveloped farming community in Eastern Hungary from which the family was not allowed to leave without formal government permission.